-BioCryst Pharmaceuticals, Inc. is a biotechnology company focused on designing, optimizing and developing novel small molecule pharmaceuticals that block key enzymes essential for cancer, cardiovascular diseases, autoimmune diseases and viral infections.
-Our most advanced drug candidate, FodosineTM ("forodesine hydrochloride"), is an investigational purine nucleoside phosphorylase ("PNP") inhibitor being tested in clinical trials as a treatment option for patients suffering from certain T-cell and B-cell cancers.
+BioCryst Pharmaceuticals, Inc. is a biotechnology company focused on designing, optimizing and developing novel small molecule pharmaceuticals that block key enzymes essential for cancer, cardiovascular and autoimmune diseases and viral infections.
+Our most advanced drug candidate, BCX-1777, is an investigational purine nucleoside phosphorylase (PNP) inhibitor for the treatment of T-cell mediated disorders.